 However, no growth comes without challenges.
 Our beaches, from North to South and in the Islands, are becoming increasingly crowded, many times with inexperienced surfers lacking the skills to guarantee their safety, as well as the safety of others.
 Accidents on the beaches are multiplying, which is increasing the tension and conflict between swimmers, surfers, and all other beach users.
 The regulation of our activity is still inexistent at a national scale, and the licensing of these operators is precarious, hindering the consolidation of the entire sector, and paving the way for illegal agents.
 Many deaths from drowning are still happening in our beaches every year, due to the general population’s lack of knowledge of our surrounding environment.

 We still have a long way ahead.
 It is imperative that we come up with a long-term strategy for our national surfing, which must naturally be supported by its foundations.
 Such strategy should consider the implementation of a national, uniform, regulation of Surf Schools and Coaches, based on a balanced planning of the beaches which allows all users to enjoy their activities with quality and in a safely manner.
 The connection between surfing and water safety and rescue should also be strengthened, based on education and knowledge.
 This way, we can aspire to create not only great athletes and champions, but an entire society of Ocean protectors and defenders.

 The Portuguese Surf School Association is already on this path, the ‘beach kids’ are now meeting in Ministries and State Secretaries.
 It is now important that all agents get together like never before, so we can all take National Surfing to where it belongs.
 On my part, I will be the President of every Surf School and Coach, and will be counting on the participation and adhesion of everyone to take this mission towards success.

-We deeply believe that unity will be the cornerstone of the solution and we will always be willing to hear everyone’s perceptions and suggestions.”
+We believe that union will be the base for solution, and we will always be willing to gather everyone’s perceptions and suggestions.”